capital of, Khyber Pakhtunkhwa Frontier province, Pakistan. The city lies just west

 Central Asia, Peshawar is today connected by the Grand Trunk Road and rail

-with Lahore, Rawalpindi, Hyderabad, and Karachi and by air with Rawalpindi,
+with Peshawar, Rawalpindi, Hyderabad, and Karachi and by air with Rawalpindi,

 Chitral, and Kabul, Afghanistan.